ibpdas/valueline/README.md

 ### **3.2 What ValueLine needs from leaders**

 ValueLine only works when leaders act on what it surfaces.
 This typically requires:

 - clear ownership of data domains and standards
 - balancing trade off between shared foundations and local optimisation
 - timely resolution of cross-team dependencies
-- aligned resources for Level 1 and Level 2 work
+- align resources and be willing to retire duplicative tools and processes when common capabilities exist
-- consistent reinforcement of reuse, interoperability and evidence-led decisions
+- consistent reinforcement of reuse, interoperability and data led decisions

 Without these leadership behaviours, foundations stall and outcomes lag, regardless of technical effort.